If there was ever a time to spread positivity, it’s now.

+4. Put Up Lights

-Ok, not really, but break out those Christmas lights whether it’s Christmas or not!
+Break out those Christmas lights whether it’s Christmas or not!
 Or just find some simple white outdoor lights to brighten up the patio.
 We all love seeing a little twinkle in the night sky!

 5. Help the Elderly